brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-On 5th October 2025, SYSTEM posted the following cryptic message, which seems to related to some kind of "broadcast" (possibly hinting at an upcoming livestream):
+On 5th October 2025, SYSTEM posted the following cryptic message, which seems to relate to some kind of "broadcast" (possibly hinting at an upcoming livestream):
 ```discord
 [
   {